 enemies and pray for those who persecute you, so that you may be sons of your

-in order to reap a harvest of faith.
+that He might reap the harvest our faith that results.
 God values our faith because it is eternal.

-Every ounce of faith we produce for His glory and honor will be appended to our
+Every ounce of faith we produce for His purpose and glory will be appended to our

-resurrected bodies as our reward for serving Him in a world of unbelief.
+resurrected bodies as our reward for serving Him.
 Heb

 11-35 says, “…others were tortured, not accepting their release, so that